sh3ki/Bottle-Vendo-Machine/component-list.md

 - ⚠️ **No relay control** - relays VCC, GND, IN pins are floating
 - ⚠️ **Motor cannot turn on** - not connected to relay output
 - ⚠️ **ESP8266 cannot control anything** - no connections to relay IN pins
-- ⚠️ **Sensor not wired** - infrared sensor has no output to ESP8266
+- ⚠️ **Sensor not wired** - ultrasonic TRIG/ECHO not connected to ESP8266
 - ⚠️ **Poor ground distribution** - common ground point missing
 - ⚠️ **No power smoothing** - capacitor not installed